Skip to main content

 The eval command scans a static CSV prompt set rather than generating test prompts dynamically via LLM.

 Rationale: Static prompt sets are deterministic and reproducible.
 The external agent can curate and evolve the prompt set over time.
-This removes the LLM dependency from the guardrail optimization loop (LLM is still used for profile audits).
+This removes the LLM dependency from the guardrail optimization loop.

 4. Config Cascade